tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 ## Galaxy on the Tufts University High Performance Compute (HPC) Cluster

-- Our Galaxy server runs on the HPC cluster, storing data on HPC drives and using compute nodes and Slurm scheduler to run user jobs.
+- Our Galaxy server runs on the HPC cluster, storing data on HPC drives and using compute nodes and Slurm scheduler to run user jobs
-- In practice, this means that Tufts users have more resources on Tufts' Galaxy compared to public servers.
+- In practice, this means that Tufts users have more resources on Tufts' Galaxy compared to public servers